Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 * **Action**: Choose `TutorialScene` (which is the Scene we have been working in) as your _**Main Scene**_ and the `SimulationScenario` object as your _**Scenario**_.

-Here, you can also specify a name for the run, the number of iterations the Scenario will produce, and the number of concurrent _**Instances**_ for the run.
+Here, you can also specify a name for the run, the number of iterations the Scenario will execute for, and the number of concurrent _**Instances**_ for the run.

 * **Action**: Name your run `FirstRun`, set the number of iterations to `20,000`, and instances to `1`.
 * **Action**: Click _**Build and Run**_.